 |Week 4||75 or Removed (Depending on Feathers and External Temps.)|

 Our ducklings are in our big barn, in a 5’x5′ brooding pen with a heat lamp.
-Their food and water is place away from the heat lamp so that they have to leave the heated area for a time.
+Their food and water are placed away from the heat lamp so that they have to leave the heated area for a time.
 I believe this helps them build up a tolerance for the cold a little at a time.
-We also have 6 or more ducklings at a time, if we happen to have few then that we divide the pen into smaller spaces.
+We also have 6 or more ducklings at a time, if we happen to have fewer then we divide the pen into smaller spaces.

 What Do Baby Ducks Eat?

-Ducklings also require niacin to help with the growth of their legs at this stage.
+Ducklings also require niacin to help grow their legs at this stage.
 Chick feed usually doesn’t have the correct amount of niacin that ducklings will need.
 There are different things that can be added to your duckling’s food or water to make up for the lack of niacin.